OpenDataDSL/website/blog/2026-03-25-identities/index.md

 ### How It Works

-**Step 1 — Import your existing identifiers.** OpenDataDSL ingests your current identifier schemes — whatever they are — and registers them as external aliases against OpenDataDSL's canonical identity model.
+**Step 1: Import your existing identifiers.** OpenDataDSL ingests your current identifier schemes, whatever they are, and registers them as external aliases against OpenDataDSL's canonical identity model.
 Your legacy codes don't disappear; they're preserved and mapped.

-**Step 2 — Run in parallel.** During your migration window, OpenDataDSL can serve data using both your legacy identifiers and the new canonical ones.
-Your downstream systems — including your ETRM — can be migrated one at a time, at your pace, without a big-bang cutover.
+**Step 2: Run in parallel.** During your migration window, OpenDataDSL can serve data using both your legacy identifiers and the new canonical ones.
+Your downstream systems, including your ETRM, can be migrated one at a time, at your pace, without a big-bang cutover.

-**Step 3 — Cut over cleanly.** Once your consumers are updated, the legacy aliases are retired.
-You're left with a clean, governed, future-proof identity model — and a complete audit trail of how you got there.
+**Step 3: Cut over cleanly.** Once your consumers are updated, the legacy aliases are retired.
+You're left with a clean, governed, future-proof identity model - and a complete audit trail of how you got there.

 This approach eliminates the two biggest risks of any data platform migration: data loss and operational disruption.
 Your historical curves, reference data, and time series are all preserved, re-identified, and immediately available.